dipanjanmukherjee83/docker-elk/README.md

 Kibana will be accessible to http://kibana.your_domain_name if you use the awesome [Traefik](https://traefik.io).
 If not, you'll need to tweak the compose for changing `ports`.

+Elasticsearch can be managed with [ElasticHQ](http://www.elastichq.org) on http://elasticsearch.your_domain_name/_plugin/hq

 Logspout is used to forward all logs from the Docker daemon to Logstash.
 It connects to `/var/run/docker.sock` to read information from the daemon.

 ## Running inside a Docker Swarm